Hospital Launches Chesapeake's Only Victim Centered Program

 Chesapeake Regional Healthcare

 Chesapeake Regional Healthcare is home to Chesapeake Regional Medical Center, the only independent, community-based hospital in the Hampton Roads region providing compassionate, technologically advanced health care to the residents of southeastern Virginia and northeastern North Carolina for more than 40 years.
-It offers a nationally accredited Chest Pain Center, a Bariatric Surgery Center of Excellence, several five-star ratings from Healthgrades® and one of the busiest Emergency Departments and maternity wards in the area.
+It offers a nationally accredited Chest Pain Center, a Bariatric Surgery Center of Excellence and one of the busiest Emergency Departments and maternity wards in the area.
 With more than 600 physicians on staff, Chesapeake Regional is dedicated to putting patients first with the most advanced treatments and innovation in health care and a personalized touch.
 For more information, visit www.chesapeakeregional.com.